MOVING DAY, 07.12.14:

 AHTF hired the most experienced giant tree moving company in Austin, Environmental Design (Jon Hillis, local VP), and Guy Leblanc, certified arborist, is monitoring its health.
 Keith Brown, certified arborist, donates all the pruning necessary.
 John Dromgoole from the Natural Gardener has donated Sylvan formula, a compost and mulch mix that is excellent for trees.

 This heritage tree is a tough survivor and a very lucky tree that is very loved by many in the community.
-We thank everyone who helped, including our excellent technical team, our contractors, TXDot, the City of Austin Arborist Office, Water Utilities and Transportation Department, Austin's City Council, Austin's Urban Forestry board, over 10 companies and over 260 private donors.
+We thank everyone who helped, including our excellent technical team, our contractors, TxDOT, the City of Austin Arborist Office, the City's Water and Transportation Departments, Austin's City Council, Austin's Urban Forestry board, over 10 companies and over 260 private donors.
 AHTF has done their best because of the community's help, our technical team and TXDot's assistance.

 This tree is one of the few remaining from the historic Beckett Grove of Oak Hill.
 It is a healthy 100 year old tree that is young compared to the many 200 year old trees that have died at the grove.
 The grove used to be a tranquil place where travelers to Austin in the late 1800s used to stop to rest under the shade of the large oaks and cool down in the clean waters of Williamson Creek before continuing their long trip to Austin.
 Horses needed the water from the creek.
 Large portions of the grove were developed in the 1970s.
 Development has encroached and population has increased, and so it becomes even more important to save the few heritage trees that are left.